Tom Verlaine: Equipment

 Throughout his career Verlaine played a variety of Fender guitars, most frequently Jazzmasters and Jaguars, through Fender and Vox amps.
 On his reasons for choosing the Jazzmaster, Verlaine said, "I think it was financial!
 In the seventies, when guitars were still cheap, nobody wanted a Jazzmaster because they weren't loud and didn't stay in tune.
 In '73/'74 you could buy a Jazzmaster for $150 easily.
 So that's why I started playing it, because we didn't have a lot of money and they were cheap.
 And then I really got used to it, plus the vibrato arm on it is very nice.
 I use really heavy strings on it—like a 14 to a 58 or something similar—and that's another part of the sound, I think."

-In later years at solo concerts and at Television concerts, Verlaine played a guitar built in the style of a Fender Stratocaster, modified with Danelectro "lipstick" pickups and fitted with a Fender Jazzmaster neck.
+In later years at solo concerts and at Television concerts, Verlaine played a guitar built by Roger Sadowsky, consisting of a unfinished Sadowsky body (cut down, not a full sized Strat), vintage lipstick tubes, and a bound 60's Jazzmaster neck.